blookot/financial-news-rag/README.md

 # Chatbot on financial news
-Demo of a chatbot querying financial news RSS feeds using Elastic RAG and LLM
+Demo of a chatbot querying financial news RSS feeds using Elastic RAG and LLM.

 This project is a financial news analysis application that uses a RAG (Retrieval-Augmented Generation) architecture.
 It periodically fetches articles from RSS feeds, indexes them in Elasticsearch using semantic embeddings, and leverages a Large Language Model (LLM) to synthesize information and answer user queries through a Streamlit interface.